Our Curriculum

 Impact

-Our literacy-rich curriculum ensures that children are knowledgeable and skilled, achieve well and make excellent progress at each stage of their education.
-Through the breadth and depth that our curriculum offers, children have strong character traits and are rounded and grounded, confident and resilient, and well-equipped for the future.
-Our curriculum enables children to become articulate and enthusiastic learners, creative and physically competent, with high aspirations and ambition.
+Rooted in our Christian Vision, our literacy-rich curriculum ensures that children are knowledgeable and skilled, achieve well, and make excellent progress at each stage of their education.
+Through the breadth and depth of our curriculum, children have opportunities to grow in faith and spirituality, develop strong character traits, grow in confidence and resilience, and become articulate and enthusiastic learners, creative and physically competent, with high aspirations and ambition.
+They are ambassadors of our Christian Values, ‘Agents of Change’ in both the local community and the wider world, and are well-equipped for the future.

 We would love to hear from you